Universally known as ‘Essevee’, Zulte-Waregem have certainly shaken things up in the Belgian game since winning the Second Division in 2005.

 On the other side of the park from the stadium, overlooking the lake, the Boothuis suits a more discerning, moneyed supporter, but this upscale brasserie isn’t shy about its Essevee support – a framed Z-W shirt dates from the time the venue opened in 2011.

-Further round from the lake, the Taverne Regenboog on Meerstraat is another classic fans’ bar, Z-W scarves and a current league table ranged around a large room also containing a table for Belgian billiards.
+Further round from the lake, the Taverne Regenboog at Meerstraat 72 is another classic fans’ bar, Z-W scarves and a current league table ranged around a large room also containing a table for Belgian billiards.
 Just behind, older regulars meet in De Treffer, a bar attached to a municipal swimming pool.
 There’s a lakeside view from the terrace.